andrewgioia/keyrune/README.md

 ## License

-All set symbol images are copyright Wizards of the Coast ([http://magicthegathering.com](http://magicthegathering.com))
+All set symbol images are trademarks of Wizards of the Coast ([http://magicthegathering.com](http://magicthegathering.com)).
+Please see the LICENSE.md file for a complete description of the licenses that Keyrune is distributed under.
+Public attribution is **greatly appreciated** but not required!

-The Keyrune font is licensed under the the SIL OFL 1.1 ([http://scripts.sil.org/OFL](http://scripts.sil.org/OFL))

-Keyrune CSS, LESS, and Sass files are licensed under the MIT License ([http://opensource.org/licenses/mit-license.html](http://opensource.org/licenses/mit-license.html))

-Attribution is **greatly appreciated** but not required!

 ## Changelog